Njmcq/iCloud-Control/README.md

 ![](Docs/1.4-Extension-Menu.png)

 ## Now updated for Apple silicon!
-In version 1.3 and above, iCloud Control allows for native execution on Macs based on Apple silicon.
-Every release of iCloud Control since 1.3 is built as a Universal binary.
+In version 1.3 and above, iCloud Control allows for native execution on Macs based on Apple silicon, with every release built as a Universal binary.
 These updates also add support for Swift 5.

 ## Installation & Help